This course on American culture for those providing service to Americans will:

 Raised on Promises: An American Girl’s (or Boy’s) Experience

 It is often said that spending time with locals is a great way to get to know a place.
 In this part of the program, participants will learn about pop culture references most Americans will understand.
 Participants will also “meet” (via prerecorded video) 20 people who will share their answers to a common set of questions about how they live and what they think.
-This part of the program aims is to bring a new perspective to some of the course’s earlier discussions.
+This part of the program aims to bring a new perspective to some of the course’s earlier discussions.

 Oh Say Can You Speak: American English Versus Other Dialects